otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-node-js-rest-api-2.md

 ### Connection

-In the root directory, create a new file called `connection.js`.
+In the root directory, create a new directory called `db`.
+In `db`, create a new file called `connection.js`.
 In this file, add the following:

 ```javascript
 import mongoose from "mongoose";